awesomebytes/ros_overlay_on_gentoo_prefix/README.md

 ros-kinetic/desktop is ~4GB, extracted ~6GB.

 The `startprefix` script is used to drop the user in a shell in the Gentoo Prefix environment.
-It will create a softlink in `/tmp/gentoo` pointing to your extracted `gentoo` folder.
+It creates a softlink to `/tmp/gentoo` if it does not exist in order to work.

 # Work in progress & Future work
 Contributions more than welcome!